samokhodkin/whippet-db/docs/tutorial/index.md

 map.put(2, "World");
 ````

-So, the typical steps are the following:
+The typical steps are the following:

  - import the `io.github.whippetdb.db.api` and `io.github.whippetdb.db.api.*` packages